Rajah01/Alarm.bat/AlarmBat_ReadMe.txt

 High-order single-byte characters (128-255):
 Almost all US-ASCII (CP437) accented alphabetics in range 128-159, and Windows-ANSI characters in range 160-255,
 	display in Messages, either correctly (if the equivalent representation exists in CP437) or as an unaccented version of the character.
 YMMV -- test individual characters to ascertain that they print.
 	Select the ANSI codepage for your locale in User Configuration, line 17 (default=1252).

  ------------------------

-Substitution strings may be used to print (or, if sensible, speak) messages containing control characters
+Substitution strings may be used to print (or, if sensible, speak) messages containing control characters (listed below)
 	that have special meaning to Windows/DOS, or to the Batch processor, in contexts particular to each character.
 	Many control characters cannot be directly manipulated by BATch files.
 Mileage WILL vary; the only way to know for sure whether you may use a particular character directly in a given context is to test it (clean up failure by issuing "Alarm.bat /X[A]" and/or restarting the CMD session if the environment is corrupted).
 	Note that Alarm temporarily changes the CodePage during execution to CP437, then restores your original CP on exit.
-A crashed Alarm session could leave you with the wrong CodePage, so a cmd restart is advised.
+A crashed Alarm session could leave you with the wrong CodePage, so a CMD restart is prudent.
   In contrast, substitution strings are reliable alternatives that always work.
 Note the systematic
 	use of backquote "`".
 Full list (the "hottest" characters are asterisked; they almost always require substitution):
 		`q`|`quo`	=	"	*
 		`amp`		=	&	*
-		`xcl`		=	!
+		`x`|`xcl`	=	!
 		`bar`		=	|	*
 		`lt`		=	<	*
 		`gt`		=	 >	*